chhjel/HealthCheck/README.md

         {
             PageTitle = "My Title",
             // In order to not use a cdn for the main scripts
-            // you can override them using the 'JavaScriptUrls' property.
+            // you can override them using the 'JavaScriptUrls' property:
             JavaScriptUrls = new List<string> {
                 "/scripts/healthcheck.js",
                 "/scripts/healthcheck.vendor.js"